-This year MAGIP is sponsoring the MAGIP Higher Education GIS Scholarship.
-If you are an undergraduate student or graduate student at a Montana college or university in 2019, and are doing a geospatially-related project or research, you are eligible to receive up to $3,000 in funding sponsored by the Montana Association of Geographic Information Professionals (MAGIP).
+If you are an undergraduate student or graduate student at a Montana college or university in 2020, and are doing a geospatially-related project or research, you are eligible to receive up to $3,000 in funding sponsored by the Montana Association of Geographic Information Professionals (MAGIP).
 Successful applicants will also be granted a complementary Big Sky GeoCon registration and $150 in travel funds*.